 At the same time, nonexempt employees are entitled to pay for the hours they have worked.

 For any company, the advantage with furlough is that they do not have to pay the employees, whose skills aren’t required for a specific period of time.
 It is ideal for times when cash flows are poor and companies want to save money by cutting various kinds of costs till demand picks up.- Raj Narayan, CHRO, Titan.

 Employers may be assured that they will have skilled staff ready to return as soon as their doors re-open.
 However, there is no assurance that all furloughed workers will return after the time off from work.

-Seasonal furloughs allow employers and employees to consider budgeting and planning accordingly.
+Seasonal furloughs enable employers and employees to consider budgeting and planning accordingly.
 Thus, there are no traumatic consequences.

 While every organization would like 12 months out of every year to be busy, that's not always the case.
 Thus, by decreasing jobs or fully closing down for some time, companies can be more profitable.

-While employees do not collect paychecks during a furlough, they have the confidence that they will have work in the future.
+While employees do not collect paychecks during a furlough, they have the confidence to work in the future.
 It can provide some relaxation to the furloughed employees, especially when they know that the furlough will be short.

 Disadvantages 0f Having Furloughed Employees

 Employers save money, but not as much as they think they will, because so many of an employer’s costs for benefits continue during furloughs.- Susan Heathfield

 It doesn't eliminate expenses